debug-sharp/editor-opener/README.md

-- **Run `Install.wsf` by double click on it, better to run as Administrator** and allow all messages by Antivirus, because script has to change itself to run properly in the future and to create and run *.bat and *.reg to register all browser links beginning with: `editor://`, but if you are still fucking fearful, [read the source code here](https://github.com/debug-sharp/editor-opener/blob/master/Install.wsf).
+- **Run `Install.wsf` by double click on it, better to run as Administrator** and allow all messages by Antivirus, because script has to change itself to run properly in the future and to create and run *.bat and *.reg to register all browser links beginning with: `editor://`, but if you are still fucking fearful, [read the source code here](https://github.com/debug-sharp/editor-opener/blob/master/Install.wsf), it doesn't send anything about you anywhere:-)
 - If you are not sure if everything has been ok, you can run it anytime again without any consequences.
 - Once the installation has finished successfully, you should see the window wth text:
   **"Run editor successfully installed."**